 We’re joined by Ashok Chokalingham, head distiller and marketing director for Amrut Distilleries, a fine producer of spirits including world-class whiskies.
 Also joining us is Vrushab Habib, product director for Heritage Spirits, which produces, among other things, a traditional Indian liqueur from the state of Goa, Kafi Feni.
 Rounding out our fascinating guest panel is Monica Badlani, COO and a partner with Somrus, a US-based producer of fine cream liqueurs that draws heavily on their Indian heritage.

 Pictured above from left – Here’s a bit (but not all!) of what we tasted on the show – Somrus Coffee Cream Liqueur, Kafi Feni by Heritage Spirits, and Amrut “Fusion” Single Malt Whisky.

 Of course, part of the show is tasting various expressions from these terrific and diverse producers, learning about their stories, and how and where they fit into the overall picture of Indian spirits.
 We talk about the high level of quality these producers seek to achieve, often against a backdrop of mass-produced liquor of lesser quality.
 We discuss the markets for these spirits, as well.

 Ashok, Monica, and Vrushab stick around for our podcast-only segment, “Another Shot with NOLADrinks,” where we continue the conversation and taste more expressions.
-During this segment we’re also joined by Jane Campbell of Glass Revolution Imports, Amrut’s US importer; Vignaraj Gadvi, a colleague of Vrushab; and New Orleans-based spirits broker and educator, Phil Minissale of PM Brokerage, which represents Amrut and Kafi Feni in the NOLA market.
+During this segment we’re also joined by Jane Campbell of Glass Revolution Imports, Amrut’s US importer, and New Orleans-based spirits broker and educator, Phil Minissale of PM Brokerage, which represents Amrut and Kafi Feni in the NOLA market.

 Cheers and Be Well, You All!